This game is rated PEGI 12

 It's worth noting that although this is clearly a fantasy game not set in the real world, there are implied dark themes that fall outside the ratings.
 Madness and immortality of the main character.
 Permanent and disturbing deaths of characters under your charge, and the violent treatment of seemingly innocent enemies.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Little King's Story or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Little King's Story in how they play or their theme.
 These are good alternative games to Little King's Story, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.